-Sends approximately 75 students on paid internships at human rights organizations in the U.S. and around the world.
-Since the establishment of this program over 20 years ago, more than 1,200 Columbia law students have participated in internships in the U.S. and more than 50 foreign countries.
-Students have interned at the Legal Resources Center in South Africa, European Court of Human Rights, the International Criminal Tribunal in Rwanda, Human Rights Watch offices around the world, among numerous other organizations.
+Sends 25-30 students each summer on paid internships at human rights organizations around the world.
+Since the establishment of this program over 30 years ago, more than 1,800 Columbia law students have participated in internships in more than 50 foreign countries.
+Students have interned at International Commission of Jurists-Kenya, EarthRights International in Peru and Thailand, CEJIL in Brazil, Chile and Costa Rica, Human Rights Watch offices around the world, European Court of Human Rights, International Criminal Tribunals for Rwanda and Yugoslavia, UNHCR and UNDP, among numerous other organizations.

 Application deadline: 6:00 p.m. on Friday, January 20, 2017

 Columbia Law School is one of the select schools invited by the International Court of Justice (ICJ) in The Hague (The Netherlands) to nominate candidates for a 9-month traineeship (clerkship) to begin on September 4, 2017 and end on June 29, 2018.
 Trainees assist members of the court in their tasks, including inter alia, carrying out research, preparing case files and drafting various types of documents.

 Columbia Law School nominates students for the traineeship but the ICJ makes the final decision whether or not to invite a student to participate in the traineeship.
 There is no guarantee in any given year that the ICJ will select a student from Columbia Law School.
 Students who are selected by the ICJ will receive an award of $35,000 from Columbia University to cover all expenses related to the traineeship.